Gokul-S-Kumar/Hospital_detection_from_aerial_images/README.md

 # Geospatial Hospital Detection

-## Objective
+## Aim & Objective
-This project aims to detect hospital buildings from aerial images of the state of Maharashtra in India.
+To design and develop an intelligent system that identifies hospitals and healthcare facilities from satellite images.

 ## Steps involved
 1. Collecting the names of major cities in Maharashtra.